ICO – Overview of Legal and Tax Implications of the sale of Tokens.

 There are, however, Legal and Tax implications of launching an ICO.
 If overlooked, they can create huge legal headaches to Promoters.
-This is why E&S, and our ICO Lawyers, are an essential addition to your from the beginning.
+This is why E&S, and our ICO Lawyers, are an essential addition to your team from the beginning.

 Legal Implications of an ICO

 While still unregulated, this does not mean a promoter is free to issue a token sale without consideration.
-Many ICO Promoters seem to rely solely on the Howey test.
+Many ICO Founders seem to rely solely on the Howey test.
 The Howey test bases itself on a 1946 U.S. Supreme Court case of SEC Vs W.J.
 Howey Co.
 To summarise, an instrument is only a security if it involves an investment with a reasonable expectation of profits.
 Such profits derive from the work of others.
 The form of the security is actually irrelevant.
-As we all know, most tokens are have no share of profit backing them.
+As we all know, most tokens have no share of profit backing them.
 This means that token holders do not have a reasonable expectation of profits on these token.
 Thus, tokens are not a security and thus not regulated.
 Easy isn’t it?
 Well, simple but not quite as easy.

 - What are the conditions of acceptance of the tokens?